 The growth, in the main, is driven by visitors to Scotland.
 The appetite for people from across the globe to visit our country remains undiminished.
-This growth, assisted by progressive Scottish Government policies including the halving of Air Passenger Duty, will mean that aviation and Edinburgh Airport will continue to be one of the main drivers of the Scottish economy.
+This growth will mean that aviation and Edinburgh Airport will continue to be one of the main drivers of the Scottish economy.